 Dog Urinary Health, Urine Crystals, and Stones

 Several NZYMES® products can be very helpful and supportive of the body’s portion of the healing process.
-Getting the animal to eat something simple/helpful like plain yogurt with Sprouted Granules mixed in (or crushed up Antioxidant Treats) will not only get some powerful nutrition into the body, it can support immune recovery and capabilities.
+Getting the animal to eat something simple/helpful like plain yogurt with Sprouted Granules mixed in (or crushed up Antioxidant Treats), will not only get some powerful nutrition into the body, it can support/fuel immune recovery capabilities.
 Adding Ox-E-Drops to the drinking water or dish can help maintain purity, and adding some Bac-Pak Plus in with the yogurt will help restore needed ‘friendly bacteria’ for boosting immune function as well, and defeating the invading bacteria.

 Products Recommended with Dog Urinary Health Challenges